sheenacodes/SubmitExercises_FullStackOpen/part1/unicafe/README.md

-submission for exercises 1.6 to 1.11*
+This project was submitted  for exercises 1.6 to 1.11*